Chart Color Schemes

 Wongawilli demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Wongawilli's educational attainment exceeds broader standards significantly.
-Among residents aged 15+, 27.2% possess university qualifications, compared to SA3 area's 16.9% and Rest of NSW's 21.3%.
-This gives the area a strong advantage for knowledge-based opportunities.
-Bachelor degrees are most common at 19.3%, followed by postgraduate qualifications (6.2%) and graduate diplomas (1.7%).
+Wongawilli's educational attainment is notably higher than broader averages.
+Among residents aged 15+, 27.2% have university qualifications, compared to 16.9% in the SA3 area and 21.3% in Rest of NSW.
+Bachelor degrees are most prevalent at 19.3%, followed by postgraduate qualifications (6.2%) and graduate diplomas (1.7%).
+Vocational credentials are also prominent, with 41.8% of residents aged 15+ holding such qualifications – advanced diplomas (11.5%) and certificates (30.3%).

 Frequently Asked Questions - Education